jepio/pers_engine/README.md

 Run by executing either `python2.7 /path/to/persengine.py` or `/path/to/persengine.py`.

 ### Description
 Follow the onscreen instructions.
 All that is required from the user is inputting digits or strings for filenames.
 The default functionality is to convert *input_data.root* to *input_data.xml*.
 This file can then be plotted and saved in *png*, *pdf*, *eps* format.
 The option also exists to fit a first order polynomial or an exponential function to the data.

-### Future
-Currently working on trending analysis.
+Furthermore, the trend of a specified point in time can be plotted and analyzed.